 E.coli 0157 – This frightening disease from rodent faeces causes renal failure and intestinal bleeding.

-Lymphocytic Choriomeningitis – Viral Meningitis that starts of innocently like flue.
+Lymphocytic Choriomeningitis – Viral Meningitis that starts of innocently like the flue.

 Plague – Very rare in this country, but cannot be excluded from thought.